arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Arkansas State Divorce Records Sealed or Public Records?

-Arkansas divorce records are considered as vital records and are available to members of the public, with the exception of those sealed by court order.
-Requestors must present a valid photo ID and phone number.
-For persons not part of the immediate family, a signed release permit by a “person of record” (a court staff that is officially provided with review updates of case records) must be obtained in order to obtain copies of the records.
+Arkansas divorce records are considered vital records and are available to members of the public, with the exception of those sealed by court order.
+Requestors must present a valid photo ID and phone number before their record request is processed.
+For persons who are not part of the immediate family, a signed release permit by a "person of record" (a court staff member who is officially provided with review updates of case records) must be obtained to obtain copies of the records.

 How Do I Find Divorce Records in Arkansas State?

-Divorce records can be obtained in a number of ways:
+In Arkansas, divorce records can be obtained in one of several ways:

-• Online: Requests for copies can be made online at a small but non-refundable fee at the courthouse where the record was created.
-Requests are usually processed within a maximum of 14 business days from the date of approval, and where requested, copies can be shipped to the requestor at a fee.
+• Online: Requests for copies can be made online at the courthouse where the record was created.
+Requests are usually processed within a maximum of 14 business days from the date of approval, and where requested, copies can be shipped to the requestor for a fee.

 • By mail: Completed request forms along with a cheque/ money order, and approved photo identification can be mailed to the Vital records unit of the Arkansas Department of Health.
 The processing period, including mail delivery, usually lasts about 2 weeks.

-• In-Person: copies of divorce records may be obtained the same day by making requests in person, provided all requirements of fees and identification are met.
+• In-Person: Where the inquirer requests copies of divorce records in person, they may be obtained the same day, provided they satisfy all fee and identification requirements.

-• By telephone: Copies of divorce records may be ordered directly by means of a toll-free number, and payments for fees and shipping charges are allowed to be made using debit or credit cards.
+• By telephone: Copies of divorce records may be ordered directly by means of a toll-free number, and payments for fees and shipping charges may be made using debit or credit cards.

 How to Access Family Law Cases in Arkansas State